• Skip to main content

 Ingredients

-Here is the list of ingredients you will need to make the german pancake.
-Please go to the recipe card for quantity and details of cream and garnish options.
+Here is the list of ingredients you will need to make this Apple Dutch Baby aka German Apple pancake.
+Please go to the recipe card for the quantity and details of cream and garnish options.

 • eggs